-Despite low numbers of communication towers across the sagebrush biome, sage-grouse lek trends across the range of the species generally decreased with distance to nearest communication tower and generally decreased with increasing numbers of towers within 3.11 miles (5 km-kilometers) and 11.18 miles (18 km-kilometers) of leks (Johnson et al. 2011).
+Despite low numbers of communication towers across the sagebrush biome, sage-grouse lek trends across the range of the species generally decreased with distance to nearest communication tower and generally decreased with increasing numbers of towers within 3.11 miles (5 km) and 11.18 miles (18 kilometers) of leks (Johnson et al. 2011).
 The authors surmised that the response of sage-grouse to communication towers may be correlative with human development in general as these types of towers tend to be concentrated along major roadways and near urban centers; however, with the increase in these types of structures throughout the sagebrush biome (e.g., meteorological towers at proposed wind developments), it is worth considering the documented effects.
+Wisdom et al. (2011) found that the mean distance to cell towers using historical sage-grouse locations in extirpated range was approximately 12km compared to 21km for historical locations in currently occupied range.